ALM-Rangers/Guidance/src/Stories/rings-or-feature-flags.md

 DevOps enables us to deliver at speed, learn from production feedback, make better decisions, and increase customer satisfaction, acquisition and retention.
 We need to fail fast on features that result in indifference or negative user experience and focus on features that make a positive difference. **Progressive exposure** is a DevOps practise, based on **feature flags** and **ring-based deployment** that allows us to expose features to selected users in production, to observe and validate, before exposing all users.

-You're probably asking yourself whether to use ring-based deployments, or feature flags, or both to support progressive exposure in your environment.
+You're probably asking yourself whether to use ring-based deployments, feature flags, or both to support progressive exposure in your environment.
 Let's start by exploring both strategies.

 ## Let's understand what feature flags and rings are for